Make this fluffy condensed milk bread for simple and delicious loaves sure to please the whole family.

 The recipe only needs 3/4 cup which is not an entire can of condensed milk.
 I tried several different tests to make this bread with an entire can but it never turned out well.

 Feel free to use this as a delicious way to use leftover condensed milk from another recipe if you have it.
 If you open a can just to make this bread, have a plan for the remaining canned milk so as to not waste it.
-I made chocolate chip cookies with the leftovers last time I made the bread.
+I’ve used the leftovers to make chocolate chip cookies, stir into coffee, or drizzle over vanilla ice cream.
+It keeps well in a sealed container in the refrigerator for up to two weeks.

 Difficulty Level : Beginner